erickingori/Vim-in-word/README.md

 # Instructions
-Download and install autohotkey from https://www.autohotkey.com/ Open the vim.ahk file to change to keys to your liking save and run
+Download and install autohotkey from https://www.autohotkey.com/ <br>
+Open the vim.ahk file and change the keys to your liking <br>
+save and run the file

 # Caution
 This sets/changes you overall keyboard binding so pause it when using vim/vim+vscode editors